tachiyomiorg/website/src/help/faq/README.md

 Learn more about scanlation in this **Wikipedia** [**article**](https://en.wikipedia.org/wiki/Scanlation).

-#### Which sources are in the multi-source extensions?
-Some extensions contain multiple sources.
-Consult the [extension list](/extensions/) to find out which extension to install for the specific source that you want.

 #### How do I request a new extension?
 Open an issue on [GitHub](https://github.com/tachiyomiorg/tachiyomi-extensions/issues) if one does not already exist.